Services for Adults with Developmental Disabilities

 We offer a full range of services for individuals with disabilities ranging from mental retardation and cerebral palsy to epilepsy, autism and neurological impairments.
-Most of the people we serve also are blind or visually impaired, and some are deaf-blind, but vision loss is not a requirement for admission.
+Most of the people we serve also are blind or have vision loss, and some are DeafBlind, but vision loss is not a requirement for admission.

 Working in collaboration with the New York State Office for People with Developmental Disabilities, we provide day habilitation, Medicaid service coordination, supported employment, community habilitation, respite and community residence programs.
 Small classes, individualized training, community involvement and hands-on learning are the hallmarks of these programs.

-Our Day Habilitation Program provides daytime educational and recreational activities for individuals who are developmentally disabled and may be blind or visually impaired.
+Our Day Habilitation Program provides daytime educational and recreational activities for individuals who are developmentally disabled and may be blind or have vision loss.

 The program offers the best of both worlds: it’s small in size and big on resources.
 There are about 10 individuals in each class with three staff members, enabling the staff to really get to know the people they serve and to engage in person-centered planning.
 The result is a training program comprised of skill development and experiential learning opportunities that are tailored to each individual’s needs, interests and goals.
 Designed to boost self-confidence and self-esteem, the program emphasizes daily living skills and encourages participation in a variety of community-based activities.

 An individual’s functioning level and interests dictate what he or she works on in the course of a day of training.
 Opportunities for skill development range from training in the basics of daily living (toileting, eating, tooth-brushing, handwashing) to getting involved with volunteer work in the local community.

 - Pet therapy

 - Volunteering with community organizations like Meals on Wheels